,

 Each half term we focus on a special person of character at St Thomas’.
 This is someone who has shown great courage, tenacity, intellect, kindness or any other attribute of which we can be proud.
 Our Special Person of Character may be a scientist or politician, religious leader or poet.

-SPoC for Summer 1 - Daniel Radcliffe
+SPoC for Summer 2 - Stephen Hawking

 Please talk to your child about this person.
 Why are they special?
 What are they known for?
 How are we inspired by them?
 What do you think makes him a ‘Special Person of Character’?